Suhas-9135/YoutubeApiApp/Readme.txt

 -> What are the top 10 most viewed videos and their respective channels?
 -> How many comments were made on each video, and what are their corresponding video names?
 -> Which videos have the highest number of likes, and what are their corresponding channel names?
--> What is the total number of likes and dislikes for each video, and what are their corresponding video names?
+-> What is the total number of likes for each video, and what are their corresponding video names?
 -> What is the total number of views for each channel, and what are their corresponding channel names?
 -> What are the names of all the channels that have published videos in the year 2022?
 -> What is the average duration of all videos in each channel, and what are their corresponding channel names?